Audrey Hepburn

 Audrey Hepburn with her father and mother

-Audrey was very attached to her kind and gentle father, and his departure became the hardest event in her life, as she later confessed in her memoirs.
+Audrey adored her kind, gentle father, and his abandonment became the most devastating event of her life, as she later revealed in her memoirs.
 "My father and mother had almost no time for me.
-I remembered that nobody needed me, and all my life I doubted that it could be different.
-Chocolate was my only love, and it never betrayed me."
+I felt that nobody needed me, and I spent my whole life doubting it could be any different.
+Chocolate was my only love, and it never let me down."

 Audrey Hepburn in her youth